nnabilah07/wtms/README.md

 ## Features  🔧
 ### ✅ Phase 1
-- **Worker Registration:** Workers can register by providing full name, email, password, phone number, and address.
+- **Worker Registration:** Workers can register by providing full name, username, email, password, phone number, and address.
 This data is sent to the backend via an HTTP POST request.
 - **Worker Login:** Users can log in using their email and password.
 On successful login, the app retrieves and displays the worker's full profile.
-- **Profile Management:** Workers can view their personal information (name, email, phone, address).
+- **Profile Management:** Workers can view their personal information (username, name, email, phone, address).
 - **Session Persistence:** Login state is maintained using `SharedPreferences`.
 - **Secure Password Storage:** Passwords are hashed with SHA1 before storing them in the database.